openAgile/CommitStream.Web/Azure.StressTest/AzureClusterNotes.md

-# Notes about the Azure Cluster
+# Notes about the Azure Cluster config

 1) Deleted port 2113 from Node 1 in Azure